 “…Leadership tomorrow depends on how we educate our students today-especially in science, technology, engineering and math.” — President Barack Obama, September 16, 2010

 Truman Noyce Scholars Program for Secondary Mathematics and Physics Teaching*

 - Become STEM secondary teacher.

 - Generous scholarships (up to $20,000/year) are available for undergraduate junior and senior years and one year of graduate school.
 (Requires commitment to teach for two years for each year of financial support.)

-- Earn a Truman Bachelor’s degree with a Mathematics or Physics major or double major in both disciplines, a Truman Masters degree in Education, and dual Missouri teacher certification in both Mathematics and Physics.
+- Earn a Truman Bachelor’s degree in a STEM major, a Truman Masters degree in Education, and dual Missouri teacher certification.

 - Help boost U.S. competitiveness in STEM fields (Science, Technology, Engineering and Mathematics), and the quality of our nation’s education system.